Maschke's theorem

 In mathematics, Maschke's theorem, named after Heinrich Maschke, is a theorem in group representation theory that concerns the decomposition of representations of a finite group into irreducible pieces.
 Maschke's theorem allows one to make general conclusions about representations of a finite group G without actually computing them.
 It reduces the task of classifying all representations to a more manageable task of classifying irreducible representations, since when the theorem applies, any representation is a direct sum of irreducible pieces (constituents).
 Moreover, it follows from the Jordan–Hölder theorem that, while the decomposition into a direct sum of irreducible subrepresentations may not be unique, the irreducible pieces have well-defined multiplicities.
 In particular, a representation of a finite group over a field of characteristic zero is determined up to isomorphism by its character.

 Formulations

 Maschke's theorem addresses the question: when is a general (finite-dimensional) representation built from irreducible subrepresentations using the direct sum operation?
 This question (and its answer) are formulated differently for different perspectives on group representation theory.

 Group-theoretic

 Maschke's theorem is commonly formulated as a corollary to the following result:

-$V$ is a representation of a finite group $G$ over a field $\mathbb{F}$ with characteristic not dividing the order of $G$.
+Let $V$ be a representation of a finite group $G$ over a field $\mathbb{F}$ with characteristic not dividing the order of $G$.
 If $V$ has a subrepresentation $W$, then it has another subrepresentation $U$ such that $V=W\oplus U$.